rsurve3/Trends-in-Common-Male-Names-using-Gephi/README.md

 However, in this project I have attempted to find the most common names in males for the years 2015 and 2020 so that this data can be used further for analysis.

-**Dataset - 2015**
-After doing analysis on 2020 Dataset, I decided to go with the year 2015.
-I believed these 5 years of difference between two data points would be sufficient for this study as changes in preference to name their child seemed to grow exponentially during this period.
-Just like 2020, I have used the top 5 most common names for my Gephi social network.
-However, I have also interacted with the rest of the names to come to my conclusion.
-To avoid confusion and data discrepancy, I have only used one name in cases where two or more names were ranked the same in a certain state.
-The name was picked at random.
-Here is the link for the original 2015 dataset - https://en.wikipedia.org/wiki/List_of_most_popular_given_names_by_state_in_the_United_States

 **Dataset - 2020**
 I have already worked on this dataset for my midterm.
 It comprises with top 10 most common names in the 50 States and District of Columbia.